dezeroku/compiler/README.md

 It's not really the best Python you can write, it has some globals etc. but it gets the job done.

+PLY is used for lexing/parsing.

+spec.pdf contains language grammar, info etc. (in Polish).

 ## How to use
 ```
 python3 compilator.py input_name output_name